LoopKit/loopdocs/docs/nightscout/remote-commands.md

 Note that Loop will honor both the current OTP code and the one that just expired.

 If the Looper is with you, you can see the notification on their phone.
-You can see the entry on the *Loop* carbohydrate or the insulin displays to see if it went through.
+You can see the entry on the&nbsp;_<span translate="no">Loop</span>_&nbsp;carbohydrate or the insulin displays to see if it went through.

 If the Looper is not with you, you should see the result in the *Nightscout* dashboard within 5 minutes.

 ### Shortcuts

 If you want to make your life SUPER AMAZING, check out using the iPhone's Shortcuts app.
 The Shortcuts app is for making little automations (like mini apps) that can integrate parts of your life.
-In this case, we've written a couple of shortcuts for you that integrate *Loop* overrides with *Nightscout*.
+In this case, we've written a couple of shortcuts for you that integrate&nbsp;_<span translate="no">Loop</span>_&nbsp;overrides with *Nightscout*.

 !!! important "Important Note"
     Before you click on the download file below...save yourself some trouble.